leopardorossi/BioinfoProject/README.md

 1. Produce k-mer count file using Squeakr tool [V]
 2. Order k-mers (different tests can be done) [V]
 3. Generate space-seeds
+   - Random generation of space-seeds (palindromi e non)
 4. For each generated space-seed:
    - Apply the seed to the k-mers [V]
    - Put the result into an hash-table to count it
 5. Produce the output file with (space-seed, counting)

 **Inputs:**
-- k-mer counter file
+- k-mer counter file (-i)
+- space-seed (-p)
+- method (-m)
-- space-seeds file
+- output file path (-o)
-- sorting criteria
+- k-mer length (-k)

+**To-do:**
+- What to do when the input sequence is larger?
+Scalability
+- Make program independent from the input type

 ### MapReduce implementation
 1. Produce k-mer count file using Squeakr tool